 Any Virginia Wesleyan University student or employee having a complaint of harassment may raise the matter informally and/or file a formal grievance.
 The informal process is an attempt to mediate between the parties involved and effect a mutually agreeable solution without entering into a formal hearing/grievance process.
-An informal complaint may result in disciplinary action only if the Vice President for Academic Affairs is aware of a pattern of complaints regarding harassment involving the accused faculty member.
+An informal complaint may result in disciplinary action only if the VPAA is aware of a pattern of complaints regarding harassment involving the accused faculty member.
 A formal procedure will not be initiated without a written, signed complaint.